lojainsyed/PIM-compiler/lexical_specification.md

 A special token returned by the scanner to indicate that the input stream has been fully consumed.

-List ALL the tokens that your language will use.
-For example:

-### Keywords:

-These are reserved words in your language

-- while
-- class
-- true

-### Identifiers:
-Names of variables, functions, and classes.
-Identifiers are arbitrary sequences of letters, digits, and the underscore character (_).
-They cannot contain spaces and must not begin with a digit.

-### Numbers: could be formatted as integers, or floating point values, or fractions, or in alternate bases such as binary, octal or hexadecimal.

-These may be formatted as integers, floating-point values, fractions, or numbers in alternate bases such as binary, octal, or hexadecimal.

-**Note:**
-Read Section 3.1 for more information on tokens.
-Do not forget to include mathematical and logical operators, special symbols, punctuation, comments, and whitespace.

 ## Formal Specification: